In their study, IPSOS, a data supplier in Toronto, found that a shocking 43 percent of dog owners have never brushed their dog’s chompers.

 - 1 teaspoon homemade or sodium-free broth

-Pulse the ingredients together in a food processor and store in an airtight container for up to two weeks.
+Pulse the ingredients together in a food processor and store them in an airtight container for up to two weeks.

 3. Spicy and Spectacular Toothpaste